-- If orders are available for the patient, either morphine or hydromorphone may be administered within the range specified above per the emergency orders.
-Any doses outside the range specified must be confirmed with by a Base Hospital Physician prior to administration. - If there are no orders available or patients are opioid naïve the lower range of doses should be used. - If the patient is already on a regular opiate, the same opiate should be used.
-If the patient is on a regular opiate regimen that does not include either morphine or hydromorphone and does not have emergency orders available, paramedics should confirm with a Base Hospital Physician prior to administering morphine or hydromorphone. - Salbutamol should only be used in patients whose dyspnea is accompanied by wheezing or a history of response to bronchodilators.
+- If patient is opioid naïve the lower range of doses should be considered. - If the patient is already on a regular opiate, the same opiate should be used.
+If the patient is on a regular opiate regimen that does not include either morphine or hydromorphone, paramedics should confirm with a Base Hospital Physician prior to administering morphine or hydromorphone. - If dyspnea has not been relieved after maximum dosing, paramedics must consult with a Base Hospital Physician for further orders. - Salbutamol should only be used in patients whose dyspnea is accompanied by wheezing or a history of response to bronchodilators.